 For the experiment, all animals were reared under the same conditions as outlined above for one year.
-However, while half of the animals were fed weekly with Artemia nauplii (regularly fed control), the other half was reared in the absence of any food sources (heterotrophically starved).
+However, while half of the animals (two culture containers with five animals each) were fed weekly with Artemia nauplii (regularly fed control), the other half (two culture containers with five animals each) was reared in the absence of any food sources (heterotrophically starved).
 Apart from this, all culturing parameters were kept identical, including the weekly cleaning and water exchange.
+Pedal lacerates of Aiptasia were continuously removed to avoid experimental biases due to differences in asexual reproduction and resulting densities of animal populations.

 Phenotypic characterization

 Following the one-year experiment, treatment responses were recorded.
-First, photos of representative phenotypes for each of the treatments were taken with an OM-1 camera and a 60 mm f2.8 macroobjective (OM System, Japan) using identical illumination and exposure settings.
+First, photos of representative phenotypes for each of the treatments were taken with an OM-1 camera and a 60 mm f2.8 macro-objective (OM System, Japan) using identical illumination and exposure settings.
 Then, three animals were collected from each treatment group, transferred to a pre-weighed 1.5 mL Eppendorf tube, and homogenized in 500 µL Milli-Q water using a PT1200E immersion dispenser (Kinematica, Switzerland).

-Host and algal symbiont fractions were immediately separated by centrifugation (3000 g, 3 min) and the host supernatant was transferred into a new pre-weighed 1.5 mL tube, flash-frozen in liquid nitrogen, and stored at -20°C for later analysis.
+Host and algal symbiont fractions were immediately separated by centrifugation (3000 g, 3 min, sufficient to remove > 95 % of algal symbionts from the supernatant) and the host supernatant was transferred into a new pre-weighed 1.5 mL tube, flash-frozen in liquid nitrogen, and stored at -20°C for later analysis.
 The algal symbiont pellet was resuspended in 500 µL Milli-Q water and rinsed by one additional centrifugation and resuspension step.
 Algal symbiont concentrations were quantified in three technical replicates per sample based on cell shape and chlorophyll autofluorescence using a CellDrop cell counter (DeNovix, USA).
 The protein content in the defrosted host supernatant was quantified in three technical replicates using the Pierce Rapid Gold BCA Protein Assay Kit (Thermo Scientific, USA) according to the manufacturer's instructions.
 Algal concentrations and host protein content were extrapolated to the initial sample volume and normalized to holobiont biomass.
 Holobiont biomass was approximated as dry weight.
 For this, host and symbiont fractions were dried at 45°C until the weight was stable and the initial weight of empty tubes was subtracted from the final weight.
 The weight of host and symbiont fractions was corrected for aliquots taken for sample measurements to approximate the dry weight of the holobiont as a whole, i.e., host + symbiont fraction.

-Isotope labeling & NanoSIMS imaging
+Isotope labeling & sample processing